Bunchan Mol

-Bun Chanmol (Khmer: ប៊ុណ្ណ ចន្ទម៉ុល) was a Cambodian political activist and writer who was executed by the Khmer Rouge after the fall of Phnom Penh.
-According to political scientist Sorpong Peou, his best-selling political pamphlet, Charret Khmer (ចរិតខ្មែរ, 'The Khmer character'), is "perhaps the most widely read book among Cambodians".
+Bunchan Mol (Khmer: ប៊ុណ្ណចន្ទ ម៉ុល) was a Cambodian political activist and writer who was executed by the Khmer Rouge after the fall of Phnom Penh.
+According to political scientist Sorpong Peou, his best-selling political pamphlet, Charet Khmer (ចរិតខ្មែរ, 'The Khmer character'), is "perhaps the most widely read book among Cambodians".

 Biography

-The youngest prisoner after the Umbrella Revolution
+The youngest prisoner after the Umbrella Demonstration

-Bun Chanmol was born in Cambodia in 1921 close to the Royal Palace as the fourth son of the district governor of Ta Khmau.
+Bunchan Mol was born in Cambodia in 1921 close to the Royal Palace as the fourth son of the district governor of Ta Khmau.
 In 1934, at age 13, he was sent by his family to join the Buddhist monkhood at Wat Langka under the modernist abbot Lvea Em.

-In 1940, he left the monkhood to start boxing and became one of the top fights of Khmer bokator.
-After taking part in the Umbrella Revolution led by Son Ngoc Thanh against the French protectorate in Phnom Penh in 1942, he was the youngest prisoner at age 22 sent along with all monks such as Hem Chieu and other political activists to Con Son Prison, which housed thousands of convicts from Cambodia, Laos and Vietnam.
+In 1940, he left the monkhood to start Khmer boxing and became one of the top fighters.
+After taking part in the Umbrella Demonstration led by Son Ngoc Thanh against the French protectorate in Phnom Penh in 1942, he was the youngest prisoner at age 22 sent along with all monks such as Hem Chieu and other political activists to Con Son Prison, which housed thousands of convicts from Cambodia, Laos and Vietnam.
 There he became famous by being victorious in kickboxing tournaments organized by the prison wards.
-They were liberated by the Japanese forces in January 1945, after Hiem Chieu died from dysentery.
+They were liberated by the Japanese forces in January 1945, after Hem Chieu died from dysentery.

-Cofounder of the Khmer Issarak and royalist nationalist
+Cofounder of the Khmer Issarak

-As he returned to Cambodia, his nationalist spirit was unaltered; even more, it was inflamed.
+As Mol returned to Cambodia, his nationalist spirit was unaltered; indeed, it was inflamed.
 He started publishing the Nokor Wat newspaper again.
-After the Japanese capitulation In 1945, he co-founded the Khmer Issarak, an anti-French movement.
-Yet, after, the French troops arrested Son Ngoc Thanh, on 16 October 1945, Bun Chanmol feared for his life.
-Therefore, Chanmol fled to live with an uncle in the Pok family and he was married with a bride from the House of Abhaiwongse in Battambang which was part of the strategy of marital alliances of this old Thai dynasty to keep control over the Northwest of Cambodia.
+After the Japanese capitulation in 1945, he co-founded the Khmer Issarak, an anti-French and anti-colonial movement.
+However, after this, the French troops arrested Son Ngoc Thanh, on 16 October 1945, and Mol feared for his life.
+Therefore, he fled to live with an uncle in the Pok family and was married to a girl from the House of Abhaiwongse in Battambang which was part of the strategy of marital alliances of this old Thai dynasty to keep control over the Northwest of Cambodia.
 At the same time, as a disciple of non-violence, he rejected the guerilla methods of the Khmer Issarak and quickly parted with their politburo.

 In 1951, he became a member of former Prime Minister Ieu Koeus's Democratic Party.
-At that time, Bun Chanmol reconnected with the descendants of Thiounn, who had also been removed from the inner circle of the Royal Palace by King Sihanouk.
-His little, Bunchan Moly sister was married to Thiounn Hol, who father Thiounn Mumm and others important Khmer rouge cadres.
+At that time, Bunchan Mol reconnected with the descendants of Thiounn, who had also been removed from the inner circle of the Royal Palace by King Sihanouk.
+His younger sister, Bunchan Moly, was married to Thiounn Hol, whose father was Thiounn Mumm, and who was associated with others important Khmer Rouge cadres.
 Disgruntled by this opposition, King Norodom Sihanouk dissolved the parliament in 1953.
-After a meeting with Sihanouk, despite having the King's assurance that they would be safe, Bun Chanmol and other members of the Democratic party were brutalized, stones were thrown at them resulting in bruises and injuries.
+After a meeting with Sihanouk, despite having the King's assurance that they would be safe, Bunchan Mol and other members of the Democratic Party were brutalized, stones were thrown at them resulting in bruises and injuries.